Ecological and Sustainable Living Internship

 Check out our Frequently Asked Questions and Community Agreements pages for more information about what to bring and what to expect.
 We will also send you a more detailed What to Bring list once you are registered.

 Included in your stay is a bed in our shared dormitories.
-These freshly renovated spaces are comfortable, bright, and open-air; with mosquito nets, ceiling fans and bunk beds.
+These freshly renovated spaces are screened in, comfortable, bright, and open-air; they include ceiling fans, bunk beds with personal lights and storage shelves.
 We provide a pillow, sheets and a light blanket.
 Camping is an option if you want more privacy during certain times of the year (costs are the same), but you will need to bring your own gear and bedding.
 Please check with us before planning to camp.
 We also have limited upgrades to our fully furnished, open-air private rooms for an additional cost.

-All of our animal products come from locally raised, pastured animals.
-Reasonable accommodation for vegetarians, vegans and those with food allergies can be made.
+All of our animal products come from locally-raised, pastured animals.
+Reasonable accommodation for vegans and those with food allergies can be made.
 Please indicate your needs in your application and upon your arrival.

 Transportation & Travel